thomjiji/c/Chapter 06 - Structures.md

 }
 ```

-The keyword `struct` introduces a structure declaration, which is a list of declarations enclosed in braces.
+The keyword `struct` introduces a structure declaration, which is **a list of declarations enclosed in braces**.
 An optional name called a *structure tag* may follow the word `struct`.
 The tag names this kind of structure, and can be used subsequently as a shorthand for the part of the declaration in braces.

 The variables named in a structure are called *members*.